 A lawyer can also help you to understand the restrictions of an NDA.
 Many NDAs are binding contracts.
 However, some situations can occur where they may not be fully enforceable.
 Florida does place restrictions on restraints of commerce or trade.
 The restrictions designated by the state limit non-disclosure agreements to specific trade areas and geographic locations.

 The time period of the NDA can also have its limits, affecting the agreement’s enforceability.
 Additionally, if the purpose of the NDA is illegal, it may not be enforceable either.
 Employers often create intentionally vague or overly complicated language in an NDA.
 An attorney thoroughly reviews the NDA to determine what it legally includes and any associated restrictions.

 WFC has experience with NDA violations, particularly as they relate to employers.
 We are here to help.
 We are strong negotiators and litigators and have expertise with employment contracts.
 To consult with an experienced attorney regarding your NDA agreement, contact Wenzel Fenton Cabassa, P.A. today.

-* Free Consultation is not available for Employment Contract and Agreement consultations.
+* Free Case Evaluation is not available for Employment Contract and Agreement consultations.

 Please Note: At the time this article was written, the information contained within it was current based on the prevailing law at the time.
 Laws and precedents are subject to change, so this information may not be up to date.
 Always speak with a law firm regarding any legal situation to get the most current information available.